Wii42/aareguru_api_dart_wrapper/README.md

 See the [CHANGELOG](CHANGELOG.md) for details about the changes in each version.

 Some fields have been renamed in comparison to the API to better clarify their meaning and conform to camelCase.
 For example, 'aare' in [Today](lib/src/response_objects/today.dart) is now 'aareTemperature' and 'longname' in [City](lib/src/response_objects/city.dart) is now 'longName'.
-If a field has been renamed, is is specified in the documentation for the field.
+If a field has been renamed, is specified in the documentation for the field.
 For example ```Original API field name: <code>text_short</code>```.
 If nothing is specified, the field name is the same as in the API.

 ## License

 This package is licensed under the GNU GPLv3.
 See the [LICENSE](LICENSE) file for details.